See the opportunities for adventures, not the constraints that get in the way.~Alastair Humphreys

-When we decided to sell all we owned and leave everything we knew behind so we could travel the world, we wanted to leave as quickly as possible.
-The reason it eventually took eight months was that I, Karin-Marijke, had a house to sell and that took time.
+When we decided to travel the world, we wanted to leave as quickly as possible.
+The reason it took eight months was that I, Karin-Marijke, had a house to sell and that took time.

-How do you have freedom if you depend on public transport and hotels?
+“Do you have freedom if you depend on public transport and hotels?”

-From here it was a small step to changing our trip to an overland journey, even though we didn’t know the word ‘overlanding’ existed yet, nor that there were overlanders handbooks.
+From here it was a small step to changing our trip to an overland adventure, even though we didn’t know the word ‘overlanding’ existed yet, nor that there were overlanders handbooks.
 We just figured a car would give us more freedom, and it has.